 An Overview Of Section 337 Litigation Before The ITC

-Law360, New York (August 9, 2010, 11:58 AM EDT) -- Only a few years ago, The Wall Street Journal described the United States International Trade Commission as "an obscure federal agency" and referred to its enabling statute as a "little-known provision."
+Law360 (August 9, 2010, 11:58 AM EDT) -- Only a few years ago, The Wall Street Journal described the United States International Trade Commission as "an obscure federal agency" and referred to its enabling statute as a "little-known provision."
 The ITC, however, has grown ever more popular as a forum for resolving intellectual property disputes, and the commission's impact on international trade has grown more pronounced.

 The ITC can be an invaluable tool in the enforcement of intellectual property rights, and an action before the ITC can pose a profound threat to the businesses of those accused of unfair import trade practices.
 Given the ITC's growth in prominence and...

 Stay ahead of the curve

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.